N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 ![GRC in action](/images/grc.png)

-So now we can use our SDR as a source and we got the modules
+So now we can use our SDR as a source and we got the modules needed to parse the GSM data going over the airwaves

 # Whats next?